 - Update the landing page: Update small details in your landing page to stay up to date with the current event like Christmas, Valentine, Hanukkah, etc.

 Video Content: Keep An Eye On The Video Trends

 Marketers, especially video marketers, should always keep themselves updated with the current trend in social media videos and video content.

 The last thing you want as a video marketer is to jump to the hype train one month after the trend ended.

 In order to prepare you for that, the guys at Breadnbeyond analyzed the video marketing trend in 2017 and made a data-backed infographic with 30+ predictions on the state of video marketing in 2018.
 Check it out:

-Andre Oentoro is the founder of Breadnbeyond, an award winning explainer video production company.
-He helps business increase conversion rates, close more sales and get positive ROI from explainer videos (in that order).
+Andre Oentoro is the founder of Breadnbeyond, an award-winning explainer video production company.
+He helps businesses increase conversion rates, close more sales and get positive ROI from explainer videos (in that order).
 Download his latest guide to Choosing The Best Explainer Video Production Company and learn how to get the most value out of your explainer video.